German torpedo boat T13: Modifications

 Early-war modifications for the Type 37s were limited to the conversion of the foremast into a tripod mast, installation of a FuM 28 (Note: Funkmess-Ortung (Radio-direction finder, active ranging)) radar with fixed antennas angled 45° to each side and a 2 cm gun superfiring over the main gun.
 T13 received an additional 3.7 cm gun on her forecastle after November 1941.
 Boats participating in the Channel Dash in February 1942 were ordered to have their aft torpedo tube mount replaced by a quadruple 2 cm gun mount, but it is not certain if this was actually done.
 During a refit in May–July, T13 had her single mount in the superfiring position replaced by the quadruple mount.
 In September 1944 installation of a single 3.7 cm gun was ordered in all surviving boats, either the Flak M42 or the Flak M43, in lieu of the aft torpedo tubes, but it is also uncertain if this was done.
 Some boats did receive additional 4 cm Bofors guns.
-They all received twin 2 cm gun mounts that replaced the single mounts in the bridge wings.
+Some received twin 2 cm gun mounts that replaced the single mounts in the bridge wings.
 Before the end of the war, all of the surviving boats probably had at least two 3.7 cm or 4 cm guns aboard.